 Beth A. Fisher, Ph.D. joined The Teaching Center as Assistant Director in 2006 and became Director of Academic Services in 2012.
 Beth has been a lecturer in the Department of Women, Gender, and Sexuality Studies since 2001 and currently teaches Gender and Consumer Culture in Late 19th- and Early 20th-Century U.S. Fiction.
 Beth has also taught literature and expository writing at the University of Iowa, the University of Missouri-St. Louis, and Fontbonne University.

-Beth works with research and communication specialist Gillian Parrish and the rest of The Teaching Center staff on the development of The Teaching Center’s website and other publications.
-She has published several articles on faculty development and on nineteenth-century American literature.
+Beth has published several articles on faculty development and on nineteenth-century American literature.
 In addition, Beth collaborates on Teaching Center scholarship projects, including AAU-supported programs on improving STEM Education and the integration of the OPAL observation protocol into faculty consultations.
+She also leads the development of The Teaching Center’s website and other publications.

 Beth’s experience in program development includes her role in helping to launch the Washington University First-Year Reading Program (YFRP).
 During each the first two years of the Reading Program (2003-2004), she edited the FYRP anthology, created teaching materials, and served as the project manager.
 In 2004-2005, Beth devoted her expertise in writing, editing, and managing projects to a position with a local non-profit organization that is dedicated to improving the lives of women and their families.